-Furniture Friend rented a one bedroom purpose-built flat, and guess what?
+This friend rented a one bedroom purpose-built flat, and guess what?
 The flat underneath was on the market for rent.
-Furniture Friend wanted Bella to have same as she, not more she wanted Bella to move.
-Oh, and their neighbour?
-Was a pub.
+Friend wanted Laura to have same as she, not more she wanted Laura to move.
+Oh, and their neighbour to be?
+A pub.

 It broke my heart to see this flat.
 A shared front door, a flimsy one at that.
-A boiler in the bedroom, a shower, not a bath.
+A boiler in the bedroom.
+A shower, no bath.

-She had no money for a deposit, or a month’s rent in advance.
+Laura had no money for the deposit on this miserable flat, nor a month’s rent in advance.

 Husband and I paid it.
-He wanted her out of the modern, light, and airy three storey house, she was unhappy in, found depressing, not prepared to pay rent for.
-The new place was the exact same rent.
-She had been living cheaply, on us.
+He wanted her out of our modern, light, and airy three storey house that Laura was unhappy with.
+The house she found depressing and not prioritised the rent for.
+The new place was the exact same rent we had charged.
+She had been living cheaply on us.

-She packed her black bin bags, and left the coat-hangers swinging in the fitted wardrobe.
+Laura packed her black bin bags.
+She left the coat-hangers swinging in the fitted wardrobe.

-I took her redundant car, and parked it outside the flat.
-I drove her and her belongings to the new place, then helped her unpack.
+I took her redundant car, due to drink driving, and parked it outside the flat.
+I drove her and her belongings to the new place.
+I helped her unpack.
 She had a cupboard in the living room for her clothes.
 I could have cried for her, but I didn’t.
 But the sick feeling?
-Jumbled, and tumbled in my stomach.
+Jumbled and tumbled in my stomach.

-Husband paid Bella a visit, to see where his daughter now lived.
-Chastised her, for having only one working light bulb, in the dark and dingy flat.
+Husband paid Laura a visit, to see where his daughter now lived.
+He chastised her for having only one working light bulb in the dark and dingy flat.
 He went straight to the supplier to purchase light bulbs, because he loved her, still.